Craigson/FundamentalsOfComputing/README.md

 ~~~~

 See the problem?
 We assign x after we declare it, but x has no value, or is null, and something plus nothing, is not only nothing, it's an error.

+##Algorithms
+An algorithm is a set of step-by-step instructions a computer program follows to do something

+* Just like a recipe or a set of driving directions
+* Most often, there are multiple ways to write a single algorithm
+	* Usually there is no single 'best' option, best each algorithm will have pros and cons

 ##Arrays
 An array is a large block of memory.
 If we have an array with 10 elements, it just means we have enough memory to store 10 elements.